sd-powell/portfolio_project_2/README.md

 **DJ Silver Soul Pop Quiz** is an interactive, disco-themed music trivia game designed to test and entertain players with questions about popular music from past to present.

-Music quizzes boost memory, improve learning, and enhance critical thinking while triggering dopamine release for better mood and reduced stress.
+Music quizzes enhance memory, support learning, and sharpen critical thinking.
+They also trigger dopamine release, improving mood and reducing stress.
 They also help keep the brain sharp, making them both fun and beneficial.

 The game features a fast-paced multiple-choice format where players race against the clock to answer questions and secure a spot on the leaderboard.
 This competitive element encourages replayability, motivating players to return and beat their own high scores.